Romuva (religion)

 A pattern of the World Tree (Aušros Medis) also commonly used as a symbol of Romuva.

-Romuva is a neo-pagan religion derived from the traditional mythology of the Lithuanians, attempting to reconstruct the religious rituals of the Lithuanians before their Christianization in 1387.
-Practitioners of Romuva claim to continue Baltic pagan traditions which survived in folklore, customs and superstition.
-Romuva is a polytheistic pagan faith which asserts the sanctity of nature and ancestor worship.
-Practicing the Romuva faith is seen by many adherents as a form of cultural pride, along with celebrating traditional forms of art, retelling Baltic folklore, practicing traditional holidays, playing traditional Baltic music, singing traditional dainos (songs), as well as ecological activism and stewarding sacred places.
+Romuva is a polytheistic religion derived from the traditional mythology of the Lithuanians, thats reconstruct or revive the religious rituals of the Lithuanians prior to their state's Christianization in 1387.
+Practitioners of Romuva aim to continue Baltic polytheism traditions that survived in folklore, customs and superstition.
+Romuva is a polytheistic faith that asserts the sanctity of nature and ancestor worship.
+Many adherents see practicing the Romuva faith as a celebration of cultural pride and traditional artforms.
+Romuva practices include retelling Baltic folklore, observing traditional holidays, playing traditional Baltic music, and singing traditional dainos (songs), as well as ecological activism and stewarding sacred places.

-Romuva primarily exists in Lithuania but there are also congregations of adherents in Australia, Canada, Russia, the United States, and England.
-There are believers of Baltic pagan faiths in other nations, including Dievturība in Latvia.
+Romuva primarily exists in Lithuania but there are also practitioner congregations in Australia, Canada, Russia, the United States, and England, largely due to the Lithuanian diaspora.
+There are similar but distinct believers of Baltic polytheistic faiths in neighbouring countries, including Dievturība in Latvia.
 According to the 2001 census, there were approximately 1,200 people in Lithuania identifying with Romuva.
 That number jumped to around 5,100 in the 2011 census.
+The older Lithuanian religion that Romuva seeks to revive was suppressed by the various authorities that ruled over Lithuania since the state's mass de jure conversion to Christianity from the 15th century.
+In 2024, Romuva was given state recognition by Lithuania.

 Etymology

-The terms Romuva, Romovė, and Ruomuva came from medieval written sources in East Prussia mentioning the pagan Baltic temple Romowe.
+The terms Romuva, Romovė, and Ruomuva came from medieval written sources in East Prussia mentioning the polytheistic Baltic temple Romowe.
 The word has meanings of "temple" and "sanctuary", but, further, also "abode of inner peace".
 The Baltic root ram-/rām-, from which Romuva derives, has the meaning of 'calm, serene, quiet', stemming from the Proto-Indo-European *h₁rem-.